 As a general rule, when you open up walls in a house, you are opening up a can of worms.
 You never know what you are going to find.
 And this demolition certainly revealed some gems:

 There were inaccessible junction boxes, and wiring sandwiched between the studs and the drywall.
-One of the studs had some significant rot, likely due to the fact that this bathroom did not have adequate ventilation.
-There was also a fair amount of mold behind the vanity.
+One of the studs had some significant rot, and there was a fair amount of mold behind the vanity, likely due to inadequate ventilation.
 The visible electrical work was bad enough: plugs and switches that were easily reached from the tub– a big no-no in the electrical code.
 The hidden stuff was downright scary.
 Frankly, the more I find, the more I am surprised that the previous owners didn’t suffer serious injury or death.

 More bad wiring revealed